-Like many of the best website builders, GoDaddy offers a streamlined experience when it comes to building a basic website.
-As one of the largest web hosting companies in the world, it also offers competitive rates on bandwidth and storage, as well as domain name registration.
+As with many of its competitors among the best website builders, GoDaddy offers a streamlined website creation experience, particularly when it comes to building a basic website.
+As one of the best web hosting services, and certainly one of the largest, GoDaddy also offers competitive rates on both storage and bandwidth, as well as domain name registration.

 How to build a website with GoDaddy: Preparation